Introduction: Why accessibility is crucial

 | Accessible Authentication | AA | Accessible login processes (no purely visual CAPTCHAs) |

-Currently, laws still require WCAG 2.1 AA.
-WCAG 2.2 is expected to become mandatory in the next amendment.
-Recommendation: Implement WCAG 2.2 already in new projects.
+For now, the law still requires WCAG 2.1 AA, but WCAG 2.2 is likely to become mandatory in the next amendment.
+Our recommendation: build new projects to WCAG 2.2 from the outset.

 The 4 guiding principles